Getting the Job

 3. Are you a cultural fit for the organisation?
 Will you interact with their team in a professional and positive way?

 The employer has to feel that you will work well with the team around you.
-Certainly, he or she doesn’t want to spend time sorting out personal differences between you and your colleagues.
+Certainly, your manager doesn’t want to spend time sorting out personal differences between you and your colleagues.

 Our careers advisors will help you plan and launch your campaign.
 This will include: